nickb94/reactform/README.md

 Validations are done on seperate functions.

+Note:
+- All fields except Mobile number must be filled.
+- Password Strength facility not present.
-The form is not submit-able.
+- The form is not submit-able.

 #### Technologies Used
 - Javascript